Author's Avatar

 We have found that one size does not fit all in our dealings across the many different modes of self-employment.
 Some lenders are more willing or able to help than others when considering applications.

 There are a variety of circumstances you can be in and still obtain a self-employed mortgage.
 An example is when only one year’s accounts are available.
-Some other instances where we can be an effective mortgage broker for self-employed applicants are:
+Other instances where we can be an effective mortgage broker for self-employed applicants are:

 • Calculations based on retained profit.